Ice on the black sand of Diamond Beach

 The Blue Lagoon

-For my first day in Iceland, I had planned to spend it wandering around the Reykjanes Peninsula.
-My first stop was the Blue Lagoon.
-Open all year, this geothermal spa is probably the most visited features in Iceland.
+For my first day in Iceland, I had planned to spend it exploringthe Reykjanes Peninsula and my first stop was the Blue Lagoon.
+Open all year, this geothermal spa you see all over Instagram is probably one of the most visited features in Iceland.

 To access the spa and soak in the thermal waters, you need a reservation – which I didn’t have.
 I considered checking to see there were any time slots available, but once I saw all the tour buses, I knew it wasn’t something I wanted to do right then.

 However, what a lot of people don’t know about the Blue Lagoon, is that there are walking trails that you can access for free.
-I opted to do this and explore a little.
-The trails meander through the lava fields and around the pale blue lagoon.
-I wandered around until it got windy and started sleeting.
+I opted to do this and walk around a little.
+The trails meander through the lava fields and around the beautiful pale blue lagoon.
+I stayed until it got windy and started sleeting.
 Time to go.

 the icy blue waters of the blue lagoon